maxh/maxheinritz.com/_posts/2022-07-25-event-streaming.md

 I dislike that choreography introduces a circular dependency between the customer module and the order module.
 In particular, the customer module consumes "order created" events, which requires it to know about the order module.
 Conceptually, I would expect the consumer module to live "below" the order module and not know or care about it.

 In contrast, the orchestration patterns shows how events can be used as a transport mechanism while still respecting domain boundaries.
-The customer module doesn't know anything about the order module: to just consumes command events defined it terms of its own domain language.
+The customer module doesn't know anything about the order module: it just consumes command events defined it terms of its own domain language.
 The customer module doesn't care who published the command event.

 ## Implementation in PostgreSQL